Click Search expander button [>] to display advanced Search criteria options.

 |Response Body Content||All monitored objects||Content of the Response Body (see * note below).|

 |Property Name||All monitored objects||Property Name (can use '*' character as a mask, for example * for any property name, or My* for property name that starts with My).|

 |Property Value||All monitored objects||Content of the Monitoring Property recorded value (see * note below).|

 |Transaction Id||All monitored objects||Id of the specific transaction.|

-* Request and Response body and Monitoring Property Value contents are searched for by using either SQL Server LIKE statement syntax or SQL Server Full-Text syntax, if the Full-Text Search feature is installed with the Sentinet Repository MS SQL database server.
-Sentinet Administrative Console will show a text prompt suggesting use of Full-Text search syntax when available.
+* Request and Response body and Monitoring Property Value contents are searched for by using either SQL Server LIKE statement syntax or SQL Server Full-Text syntax.
+If the Full-Text Search feature is not installed with the Sentinet Repository MS SQL database server then Sentinet Administrative Console will show a text prompt suggesting to use Full-Text search syntax when available.